Red4mber/Mycelium/README.md

 > https://documenter.getpostman.com/view/37113998/2sA3kXCzjz

-## Authentication

-- All API endpoints require authentication.
-- Operators must first login via the `/login` endpoint to receive a JWT token for authentication.
-- Implant only authenticate using their UUID so far, their authentication mecanism being more complex I still need time to work on it.
-- Only registered operators can add new accounts.

 ## Current Limitations

 - No GUI available yet; all interactions are currently done through the API.
-- Project is in very early development; features may be limited or subject to change.
+- Project is in __very__ early development; features may be limited or subject to change.

 ## Contributing